• Skip to primary navigation

 For any content issues please Contact Us.

 • Medical malpractice lawsuit.
 Start the process of filing a malpractice lawsuit if you believe your child’s condition is the result of a medical mistake.
-Medical malpractice is when a medical caregiver doesn’t provide an adequate standard of care, resulting in harm to the patient.
+Medical malpractice is when a medical caregiver doesn’t provide an adequate standard of care, harming the patient.
 Each state has its laws governing the malpractice lawsuit filing process.

 • Discrimination and disability rights lawsuit.
 You may choose to file a lawsuit against a person or organization discriminating against your child or denying your child’s rights as guaranteed by law—federal laws like the Americans with Disabilities Act and the Individuals with Disabilities in Education Act.